 The 80’s, 90’s, and the new century brought many changes in leadership and philosophy of ministry, which equaled significant decline in attendance, especially by those who were longing for more traditional Baptist practice.
 In 1989, First Baptist Church celebrated its centennial anniversary.
 In the years to follow, many efforts were made to keep the large campus running.

 In 2001, the church changed its name to Olive Drive Church.
 In 2008, in an effort to bring new life to the aging congregation, a new community within Olive Drive Church was launched with the goal of bringing the gospel to an emerging group of young adults and young families in Bakersfield.

-In 2014, the church leadership concluded a year long assessment of the deferred maintenance and demands of the large Olive Drive Campus, and a united conclusion was made that it was time to right-size the church facility and begin to look for a solution to better steward the resources God had entrusted to the congregation.
-In the summer of 2014, the leadership of Valley Baptist church and Olive Drive Church came to a kingdom-minded agreement for Valley Baptist to purchase the campus with the aim of continuing it for kingdom use and purpose.
-This gave Olive Drive Church the opportunity to begin prayerfully looking for where the sixth permanent church facility would be built for the future ministry God has in store.
+In 2014, the church leadership concluded a year-long assessment of the deferred maintenance and demands of the large Olive Drive Campus, and a united conclusion was made that it was time to right-size the church facility by selling the large campus to Valley Baptist Church, allowing us to begin prayerfully looking for where the sixth permanent church facility would be built for the future ministry that God has in store for us.

 In 2016, a new property was found and purchased at the corner of Allen Road and Hageman Road in northwest Bakersfield.
-The hope is to be moved in and gathering at the new campus by the Summer of 2018.
+We broke ground on May 17, 2017, and after just one year of construction, held our dedication ceremony and celebration and first worship services the weekend of June 3, 2018.